-- The solution must be able to be sold independently from other solutions (e.g., a client can purchase the solution separately, without having to purchase other business applications first).
+- The solution must be sold independently from other solutions (e.g., a client can purchase the solution without having to purchase other business applications first).

 - Software (as opposed to consulting services) must account for 50% or more of the solution.

-- Vendor must support MRM functionality for at least four of the following five outlined
+- Vendor must support MRM functionality for at least four of the following components:

 - Planning and financial management